theobat/massalia/README.rst

 `Morpheus-graphql <https://github.com/morpheusgraphql/morpheus-graphql>`_ and
 `Hasql <https://hackage.haskell.org/package/hasql>`_.

-It draws most of its inspiration primarily from `join-monster <https://github.com/join-monster/join-monster/tree/master>`_, and a little bit from `hasura <https://hasura.io/>`_.
+It draws most of its inspiration from `join-monster <https://github.com/join-monster/join-monster/tree/master>`_, and -to a lesser extent- from `hasura <https://hasura.io/>`_.

 The main ideas and opinions are: